RowenaRavenclawWithExtraClaws/twitch-stream-stats/README.md

 Just clone the repo and run `docker-compose up`

-## Features
+## Requirements Checks

-- Sign in using Twitch account.
+- Sign in using Twitch account. ✅
+- Seed a database with the current top 1000 live streams on Twitch. ✅
+- Shuffle this data before inserting it in your database. ✅
+- Store the user in the database once they login. ✅
-- Display some stream stats and insights:
+- Display some stream stats and insights: ✅
-  - Total amount of streams per game.
+  - Total amount of streams per game. ✅
-  - Highest viewer count stream per game.
+  - Highest viewer count stream per game. ✅
-  - Median amount of viewers for all streams.
+  - Median amount of viewers for all streams. ✅
-  - Streams with an odd number of viewers.
+  - Streams with an odd number of viewers. ✅
-  - Streams with an even number of viewers.
+  - Streams with an even number of viewers. ✅
-  - List of top 100 streams that can be sorted ascending & descending.
+  - List of top 100 streams that can be sorted descending. ✅
+  - List of top 100 streams that can be sorted ascending. ❌
-  - Streams with the same amount of viewers.
+  - Streams with the same amount of viewers. ✅
+- Not using built in helper functions in the backend. ✅
+- Not using built in helper functions in the frontend. ❌
+- Update the top streams in your database every 15 minutes. ✅
+- Expire a user’s session after 1 hour, requiring them to log back in. ✅
+- Host your project somewhere so it’s publicly available for testing. ✅

 ## Project folders